script3/soroban-fixed-point-math/README.md

 - [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts)

 ## WASM
-The WASM target `wasm32-unknown-unknown` is supported.
+The following WASM targets are supported:
+- `wasm32-unknown-unknown`
+- `wasm32v1-none`

 ## Contributions
 Contributions are welcome.
-Please check out the contribution guide (TODO)!
+Please check out the contribution guide in [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License
 This library is released under the [MIT License](../LICENSE).